SciTools/cartopy/docs/source/matplotlib/intro.rst

 previous example, we used the :meth:`~cartopy.mpl.geoaxes.GeoAxes.coastlines` method to add coastlines to the map.

+To save the figure, use matplotlib's savefig method:
+:meth:`~matplotlib.pyplot.savefig`.

 Lets create another map in a different projection, and make use of the :meth:`~cartopy.mpl.geoaxes.GeoAxes.stock_img` method to add an underlay